vulture2600/SandstoneDashboard/src/README.md

 ### Dotenv

-The dotenv file containing values specific to the host is chosen based on whether the Python script was started by systemd or without.
+The [dotenv](.env.template) file containing values specific to the host is chosen based on whether the Python script was started by systemd or without.
 See the choose_dotenv function in [common_functions.py](common_functions.py)

 ### Logging

+The log file path is set in the [dotenv](.env.template) file.

+ Follow any of the log files directly or use the symlinks to each log file in /var/log.

 ```shell
 tail -f /var/log/SandstoneDashboard/getPressures.log